wc411421/learngit/readme.txt

-git is a distributed version control system. git is free software distributed under the GPI. git has a multable index called stage. git has a multable index called stage. git tracks changes of files.
+git is a distributed version control system. git is a free software distributed under the GPI. git has a multable index called stage. git has a multable index called stage. git tracks changes of files.